adhi2k/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

 **REG NO: 2305002001**
 # Algorithm or Steps Involved:
-Define the initial state
+Step 1: Define the initial state

-Define the goal state
+Step 2: Define the goal state

-Define the actions
+Step 3: Define the actions

-Find a plan to reach the goal state
+Step 4: Find a plan to reach the goal state

-Print the plan
+Step 5: Print the plan

 ### Example - 1
 ```